Donate

 What happens on Shabbat?

-While we don’t host prayer services at the Institute, you are welcome to attend services at any of the local Jerusalem-area synagogues.
-A list of options will be provided upon arrival and information on local synagogues will be available at the courtesy desk.
+While we do not host prayer services at the Institute, you are welcome to attend services at any of the local Jerusalem-area synagogues.
+Upon arrival, a list of options will be provided and information on local synagogues will be available at the courtesy desk.
 Please note that regular daily prayer services are not held at the Institute.

 Who are the faculty?